Embryo Collage

 Embryo Studies, 2025, Collage, 8.5 x 8.5 inches

-Print on translucent film, thirty years old human embryo image, hand dyes fabric, thread
+UV print on translucent film, thirty-year-old human embryo image, hand dyed fabric, thread